 Whilst DB pension rights can be very valuable and attractive, they can also be rather rigid and inflexible.
 For example, a scheme may have a set pension age and although taking an early pension may be possible, it may not be on favourable terms.
 In this case, taking your pension earlier may mean it is much lower than if you had waited until you reached pension age.
 Similarly, a scheme may have generous arrangements for married members who leave behind a widow or widower but these may be of no value to unmarried members of the scheme.

-If you convert your DB pension rights into cash and put the money into a DC pension instead, then you benefit from the new pension freedoms which allow you much more choice about how you use your money.
+If you convert your DB pension rights and put the money into a DC pension instead, then you benefit from the new pension freedoms which allow you much more choice about how you use your money.
 In addition, the cash amount that you are offered will generally reflect the average cost to the scheme of providing benefits to widows and widowers, so if you are a single person you will get some of the value of that provision which you would not have done if you had stayed in the scheme5.

 In terms of flexibility, those aged 55 and over can now generally access their DC pension pot as they wish.
 So if you wanted to retire at 60 and live off your savings you could do this with a DC pension whereas you might have had to wait until you were 65 if you had stayed in the DB scheme.
 Of course, transferring the money does not mean it will last any longer (and indeed if the valuation of the rights is done on a cautious basis you may be losing some value when you transfer).
 So although you can take your pension earlier under a DC arrangement, you will be spreading the value of your pot over more years than if you had waited until the scheme pension age under the DB arrangement.